Auto-Enrolment: An Employer’s Guide To Pension Submissions

 - The declaration of compliance deadline: This is due within five months of the start date of your auto-enrolment responsibilities, and must be submitted to TPR to confirm your compliance.

 - Re-enrolment: Every three years, employers must re-assess and re-enroll any eligible employees who previously opted out.
-The window to do this opens 3 months before and closes three months after the three year mark of the start date of your auto-enrolment responsibilities.
+Employers must choose a re-enrolment date within a six-month window that starts three months before and ends three months after the third anniversary..

 - Re-declaration of compliance deadline: This is due within five months of the re-enrolment date and confirms ongoing compliance to TPR.